fastenhealth/policy/connect/privacy_policy.md

 type: page
 ---

-# Fasten Connect - Privacy Policy
+# Fasten Connect - Privacy and Security Policy

 #### Effective as of {{page.effective}}

-This Privacy Policy explains how Fasten Health, Inc. ("Fasten Health," "we," "us," or "our") collects, uses, and shares your personal information when you use Fasten Connect.
+This Privacy and Security Policy (this “Policy”) explains how Fasten Health, Inc. ("Fasten Health," "we," "us," or "our") collects, uses, shares, and protects your personal information when you use Fasten Connect.
 This includes our website https://www.fastenhealth.com/connect, the Fasten Connect API https://api.connect.fastenhealth.com, the Fasten Connect Portal https://portal.connect.fastenhealth.com, and any related services (together, "Fasten Connect" or the "Services").

 Fasten Health respects your privacy and handles your personal information with care.
-This Privacy Policy applies only to Fasten Connect, not to other products or services we offer.
+This Policy applies only to Fasten Connect, not to other products or services we offer.
+This Policy will also apply to your information for as long as we hold it.

-By visiting the Site or using the Services, you agree to the practices described in this Privacy Policy.
+By visiting the Site or using the Services, you agree to the practices described in this Policy.

 ---